TOEFL, IELTS, & Duolingo

 All new international students who are admitted and pay an enrollment deposit will be tested for English language proficiency after they arrive on campus.
 If Pitt’s English Language Institute recommends some study in English as a Second Language (ESL), based on the student’s test results, the student will be required to take the recommended classes.

-- You have a bachelor’s degree or higher from a regionally accredited institution in the U.S.
+- You have completed 60 or more college credits from a regionally accredited institution in the U.S.

-- You are a non-citizen (or non-passport holding) student that has attended a U.S. high school for four years or one of the English language proficiency exempt countries, below, and have an SAT Evidence-Based Reading and Writing score of 560 or higher (21 ACT English subscore) or,
+- You are a non-citizen (or non-passport holding) student that has attended a U.S. high school for four years or one of the English language proficiency exempt countries below.

 - Your SAT Evidence-Based Reading and Writing score is 660 or higher (27 ACT English subscore), regardless of where you are attending or have attended secondary school.